-At Milldown Primary School we believe that mathematics is a tool for life and that in life we all need to be able to communicate mathematically.
+At Milldown CE Academy we believe that mathematics is a tool for life and that in life we all need to be able to communicate mathematically.

 With this in mind, we endeavour to ensure that children develop a healthy and enthusiastic attitude towards maths through a high quality and engaging mathematics curriculum.